aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 Modules and components provide a nice abstraction for the different parts of your code, and they help you to organize your code as your application grows bigger.

 Through this tutorial, you will create the following modules and components for your Ionic app:
 - **HomeTab** module where we will place Amplify Auth UI
-- **ListTab** module where our Todos will be listed
+- **ListTab** module where our todos will be listed
-- **ListItemModal** component which will provide the UI for creating/editing todo items
+- **ListItemModal** component which will provide the UI for creating and editing todo items

 **Testing your Ionic App**